The HoTT reals coincide with the Euclidean reals: Preliminaries

 \subsection{Subtypes and embeddings}

-\begin{definition} By a \emph{subtype} of $A:\UU$ we mean a map $B:A\to\Prop$.
-For $a:A$ we define $(a\in B) \defeq B(a)$. \end{definition} This is motivated by the fact that if $B:A\to\Prop$ is a a subtype of $A$, then the projection map $\proj_0:\sum_{a:A}B(a)\to A$ is an \emph{embedding}, and vice versa embeddings give rise to subtypes, as we will make precise in Lemma~\ref{lem:embeddings-subtypes}.
+\begin{definition} By a \emph{$\VV$-subtype} $B:\pow_\VV A$ of $A:\UU$ we mean a map $B:A\to\Prop_\VV$.
+For $b:A$ we define $(b\in B) \coloneqq B(b)$.
+We say \emph{subtype}, denoted $B:\pow A$, if we wish to leave the universe $\VV$ implicit.
+A \emph{subset} is a subtype of a type that is a set~\cite[Definition~3.1.1]{hottbook}. \end{definition} This is motivated by the fact that if $B:\pow_\VV A$ is a subtype of $A$, then the projection map $\proj1:\sm{a:A}B(a)\to A$ is an \emph{embedding}, and vice versa embeddings give rise to subtypes, as we will make precise in Lemma~\ref{lem:embeddings-subtypes}.